Think keto is impossible? Think again. With this easy keto meal plan, a low-carb diet has never been easier.

 Now that you understand the basics of keto meal prepping, add these easy keto meals to your weekly line-up.

 Easy Keto Breakfasts

-One of the most time-consuming practices in cooking is the clean up.
+One of the most time-consuming practices in cooking is cleaning up.
 This keto cereal uses just two dishes (a baking sheet and a large bowl), saving you time and energy post-baking.

-Here’s a list of instructions you’ll love: Place into a blender, blend, enjoy.
+Here’s a list of instructions you’ll love: Place all the ingredients into a blender, blend, enjoy.
 It doesn’t get much simpler than that.
 Plus, who doesn’t love eating chocolate for breakfast?

 Made with just five simple ingredients, these avocado egg bowls will be a weekly staple in your home.
 Plus, they’re easy to make ahead — simply double the recipe, then store in a plastic bag for breakfast throughout the week.

 Hard boiled eggs?
 Easy.
 Bacon-wrapped asparagus?
 Easy.
 A three-ingredient recipe?
 All too easy.
-Impressive your friends with this delicable brunch spread (and fool them into think you spent all morning in the kitchen).
+Impress your friends with this delicable brunch spread (and fool them into thinking you spent all morning in the kitchen).

 Easy Keto Lunches

 Smoked Salmon Pate With Cucumber